Encoding Models

 of the project directory.

-To download the data into a custom dir, specify -d DATA_DIR
+To download the data into a custom dir, specify --data_dir DATA_DIR

 (it is recommended to call the last folder ds003020